National Film Award for Best Feature Film: History

 In 1973 and 1974, the lead actor and actress of the film were also awarded.
 P. J. Antony and Sumithra received a souvenir for Malayalam film Nirmalyam at the 21st National Film Awards (1973).
 Antony was also awarded the Best Actor, then known as the "Bharat Award for the Best Actor".
 Utpal Dutt and Gita Sen were awarded with a medallion for Bengali Film Chorus at 22nd National Film Awards (1974).

 Winners

+As of 2023 edition, 71 feature films have been awarded: Bengali (23); Hindi (16); Malayalam (13); Kannada and Marathi (each 6); Tamil (4); Assamese, Gujarati and Sanskrit (each 2); Beary and Telugu (each 1).
+At the 26th National Film Awards (1978), no feature film was awarded with the Best Feature film award as the jury headed by filmmaker Chetan Anand scrutinised eighty films but did not consider any film to be "worthy of merit" and "measured up to the standard of excellence set forth by the jury".
+At the 59th National Film Awards, two feature films shared the award; Marathi film Deool (Temple) and Beary film Byari.
+Most recently, the award is presented to the film 12th Fail, directed by Vidhu Vinod Chopra.